UltraCart/rest_api_v2_sdk_ruby/docs/AffiliateApi.md

   #config.api_key_prefix['x-ultracart-simple-key'] = 'Bearer'
 end

-api_instance = UltraCartAdminV2::AffiliateApi.new
+api_instance = ultracart_client::AffiliateApi.new

-ledger_query = UltraCartAdminV2::AffiliateLedgerQuery.new # AffiliateLedgerQuery | Ledger query
+ledger_query = ultracart_client::AffiliateLedgerQuery.new # AffiliateLedgerQuery | Ledger query

 opts = {
   _limit: 100, # Integer | The maximum number of records to return on this one API call.
 (Maximum 200)